MSGW2018/A6/knowledge-generation/ordering-digital-disorder.md

 ## What is Digital Disorder?

-**Scientists have theorized that our constant access to the internet is reshaping our brains, making them different from our predecessors.
-If we do not use our technology with moderation, the chance for a digital disorder to take over increases signiicantly.**
+**Scientists have theorized that our constant access to the Internet is reshaping our brains, making them different from our predecessors.
+If we do not use our technology with moderation, the chance for a digital disorder to take over increases significantly.**

 Some of these disorders are called Nomophobia, Technoference, Fauxcellarm, Cyberchondria and "Truman Show" Delusion.
 [Here](https://netsanity.net/digital-disorders/) there are the explanations of the most important ones: